solana-foundation/developer-content/content/guides/dapps/cash-app.md

 anchor init cash-app
 ```

-Note: You must have the [Anchor CLI](https://www.anchor-lang.com/docs/cli)
-installed to run this command.

 Once the Anchor workspace has been initialized, navigate to to
 `cash-app/programs/cash-app/src/lib.rs` to start writing the program code.